Ajanabee (1974 film)

-Ajanabee (Stranger) is a 1974 Bollywood film produced by Girija Samanta and directed by Shakti Samanta.
+Ajanabee (Stranger) is a 1974 Indian Hindi-language film produced by Girija Samanta and directed by Shakti Samanta.
 The film stars Rajesh Khanna and Zeenat Aman in the lead supported by Prem Chopra, Asrani, Madan Puri, Yogeeta Bali and Asit Sen. The film's music is by R.D.
 Burman.
 The song Hum Dono Do Premi is a four-minute train sequence in the film and it was the first song to be shot fully on the top of the train.
 This film saw Khanna paired for the first time with Aman.